Kenyatta Chandller of HISD Named CACFP Inspire Trailblazer Award Finalist

 But how did this trailblazer do it?

 Kenyatta Chandler approached the pandemic with operations, business and finances on her mind, and with children and families in her heart.
 She used CACFP waivers and other federal programs to create opportunity out of confusion.
-Her clearsighted approach to a complex issue earned Chandler a spot as a finalist for the Inspire Trailblazer award.
-Award winners will be named during the 2022 National Child Nutrition Conference.
+Her clearsighted approach to a complex issue earned Kenyatta a spot as a finalist for the Inspire Trailblazer award.
+Award winners were named during the 2022 National Child Nutrition Conference.